-According to the final LAHSA 2022 Greater Los Angeles Homeless Count Point-in-Time final figures, there are approximately 350 persons experiencing homeless in the City of Culver City.
-Staff estimates that currently approximately 40 unhoused individuals live in five encampments with tents and other structures throughout the City where there would be possible violations of the proposed ordinance.
+According to the final LAHSA 2022 Greater Los Angeles Homeless Count Point-in-Time final figures, there are approximately 350 persons experiencing homelessness in the City of Culver City.
+Staff estimates that there are approximately 40 unhoused individuals living in five encampments with tents and other structures throughout the City, the locations of which would be subject to the proposed Ordinance.